nautiyaldeepak/image-processing/README.md

 ## Extra
 - All necessary roles, policies & security groups are created via terraform templates.
+- To reduce overall costs, we're using spot instances.
+If these image processing is critical, in that case we would use on-demand ec2 instance, which will lead to higher cost.
 - There are 2 scripts created.
     a. s3_trigger lambda python script
     b. bash script for compute environment
 For both scripts, I've written psuedo code to give general idea what the scripts are suppose to do.
 - You can tinker with the architecture by uploading the file architecture/architecture.excalidraw to [excalidraw](https://excalidraw.com/)
+- The scripts that are written in `scripts/` directory, they are psuedo code, they are not functional but will give you a general idea what they're suppose to do.
+If you need a functional scripts, please let me know I'll write proper scripts.
+- I tried to design and explain the architecture to the best of my abilities, if something is not clear we can surely have a discussion.